Introductory Christian Identity - Christogenea Europe, December 28th, 2014

 The mainstream Judaized Christians love to look back into the Old Testament for Messianic prophecies, those which have to do with the Advent of Christ on earth, and use those as proof and assurance of their Christian faith.
 But aside from a few other favorite stories, they do not pay much attention to the rest of the Old Testament.

 However the same Old Testament which spoke about Jesus also recorded many other promises made to the ancient patriarchs of Israel.
 Jesus said, as it is recorded in John chapter 5, “46 For had ye believed Moses, ye would have believed me: for he wrote of me.
-47 But if ye believe not his writings, how shall ye believe my words?
+47 But if ye believe not his writings, how shall ye believe my words?”

 The same Moses who wrote of Christ also wrote this of Abraham, recorded in Genesis chapter 17: “3 And Abram fell on his face: and God talked with him, saying, 4 As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.
 5 Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.
 6 And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.
-7 And I will establish my covenant between me and thee and thy seed after thee in their generations for an everlasting covenant, to be a God unto thee, and to thy seed after thee.
+7 And I will establish my covenant between me and thee and thy seed after thee in their generations for an everlasting covenant, to be a God unto thee, and to thy seed after thee.”

 One caller to this program asked about the trees in the garden of Eden, found in Genesis chapter 2 verses 15 and 16.
 I was a little reluctant to get into another entire explanation of the chapter, or my opinion of it.
-I would only recommend he list, or see the published notes, to Pragmatic Genesis, Part 3 where I explain my position on this chapter fully.
+I would only recommend he listen, or see the published notes, to Pragmatic Genesis, Part 3 where I explain my position on this chapter fully.

 The Epistles of Paul - 1 Corinthians Part 13: Communion, Ritual vs. Reality